kelseyhightower/nocode/README.md

 ```

-This is just an example application, but imagine it doing anything you want.
+This is just an example mod, but imagine it doing anything you want.
 Adding new features is easy too:

 ```